-By measuring social exclusion we can see how persistent the experience of social exclusion is for people in Australia.
+By measuring social exclusion over a decade, we can see how persistent the experience of social exclusion is for people in Australia.

 For many Australians their experience of social exclusion is temporary.
-Of greatest concern are the people for whom exclusion lasts a long time: the 19% of people who were excluded to some degree in at least three years within this ten-year period from 2008 to 2017, and the 6% who experienced deep exclusion in at least three years.
-Social exclusion in at least three years is considered to be ‘persistent’ exclusion.
+Of greatest concern are the people for whom exclusion lasts a long time: the 28% of people who were excluded to some degree in at least three years within this ten-year period from 2009 to 2018, and the 6% who experienced deep exclusion in at least three years.
+Social exclusion in at least three years within a decade is considered to be ‘persistent’ exclusion.

 The social exclusion monitor is the work of the Brotherhood of St. Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
 This page was updated using analysis of Wave 18 of the HILDA Survey in October 2020.